• Skip to main content

 Yuki is the Japanese word for ‘snow’, explained

 What does "yuki" mean in Japanese?
 There are some homophones in Japanese.
-When native speakers use "yuki" as an individual word, however, it means 'snow' in Japanese.
-Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog …
+When native speakers use yuki as an individual noun, however, most probably it means 'snow' in Japanese.
+Perhaps, some Japanese learners know this noun as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In …

 [Read more...] about Yuki is the Japanese word for ‘snow’, explained